Sergey Golubitskiy

-Sergey Golubitskiy (born July 11, 1962) is a Russian linguist, writer, journalist, financial analyst and expert on financial trading.
+Sergey Golubitskiy (born July 11, 1962) is a Russian linguist, writer, journalist, financial analyst and financial trader.

 Career

-In 1984 Golubutskiy graduated with honours from the philological faculty of the Moscow State University (Department of Romance Languages).
+In 1984 Golubutskiy graduated from the philological faculty of the Moscow State University (Department of Romance Languages).
 In 1989 he also defended his Ph.D. thesis.;. there on the subject of reflection of social mythology in modern novel poetics.

-From 1984 to 1988 he worked as junior research fellow at the Gorky Institute of World Literature of the USSR Academy of Sciences, as interpreter from English, Portuguese and Romanian languages in the Union of Soviet Writers and the Union of Film Makers.
+From 1984 to 1988 he was a junior research fellow at the Gorky Institute of World Literature of the USSR Academy of Sciences, and an interpreter from English, Portuguese and Romanian languages in the Union of Soviet Writers and the Union of Film Makers.
 From 1988 to 1993 Golubitskiy co-founded the Foreign Trade Co., Ltd. (Seattle, United States - Moscow, Russia), a joint US-Russian venture for the sales of pharmaceuticals and medical equipment.
-From 1993 to 2002 he served on the Board of Directors of Myriad GZS Ltd. (Seattle, USA), a company that developed educational multimedia training courses.
+From 1993 to 2002 he was on the board of directors of Myriad GZS Ltd. (Seattle, USA), a company that developed educational multimedia training courses.